sanket3496/Arch-linux-installations/Arch linux uefi installation guide.md

 We are using the dkms module so that we don’t have to reinstall nvidia drivers for every different kernel if we decide to try another kernel later.
 To install dkms modules we need the headers for our kernel:

-sudo pacman -S linux-headers
+> sudo pacman -S linux-headers
 I have an Nvidia GTX 980 TI, so my latest drivers will just be nvidia.
 I also want the multilib drivers and all dependencies required for the nvidia package, so I will install all of the following:

-sudo pacman -S nvidia-dkms libglvnd nvidia-utils opencl-nvidia lib32-libglvnd lib32-nvidia-utils lib32-opencl-nvidia nvidia-settings
+> sudo pacman -S nvidia-dkms libglvnd nvidia-utils opencl-nvidia lib32-libglvnd lib32-nvidia-utils lib32-opencl-nvidia nvidia-settings
 We will also want to set nvidia drm kernel modules:

-sudo nano /etc/mkinitcpio.conf
+> sudo nano /etc/mkinitcpio.conf

 find MODULES=
-change ot so it looks like:
+change it so it looks like:

-MODULES="nvidia nvidia_modeset nvidia_uvm nvidia_drm"
+> MODULES="nvidia nvidia_modeset nvidia_uvm nvidia_drm"

 We also need to make sure these are loaded during boot, so next we do this:

-sudo nano /boot/loader/entries/arch.conf
+> sudo nano /boot/loader/entries/arch.conf

 find the line that looks like this:

-options root=PARTUUID=bada2036-8785-4738-b7d4-2b03009d2fc1 rw
+> options root=PARTUUID=bada2036-8785-4738-b7d4-2b03009d2fc1 rw

 add nvidia-drm.modeset=1
 like this

-options root=PARTUUID=bada2036-8785-4738-b7d4-2b03009d2fc1 rw nvidia-drm.modeset=1
+> options root=PARTUUID=bada2036-8785-4738-b7d4-2b03009d2fc1 rw nvidia-drm.modeset=1
 Lastly, we need to make a pacman hook, so that any time the kernel is updated, it automatically adds the nvidia module.
 This will save us a LOT of headache later on.

-sudo nano /etc/pacman.d/hooks/nvidia.hook
+> sudo nano /etc/pacman.d/hooks/nvidia.hook

 add this content, save, and close:

-[Trigger]
+> [Trigger]
-Operation=Install
+> Operation=Install
-Operation=Upgrade
+> Operation=Upgrade
-Operation=Remove
+> Operation=Remove
-Type=Package
+> Type=Package
-Target=nvidia
+> Target=nvidia

-[Action]
+> [Action]
-Depends=mkinitcpio
+> Depends=mkinitcpio
-When=PostTransaction
+> When=PostTransaction
-Exec=/usr/bin/mkinitcpio -P
+> Exec=/usr/bin/mkinitcpio -P
 Now you should be able to reboot into your system without the USB stick!
 Type the following commands and then remove the USB stick:

-exit
+> exit
-umount -R /mnt
+> umount -R /mnt
-reboot
+> reboot
 You should now be able to boot into your system and be at a black login screen.

 ——————————-